ScorelessPine/pokeCounter/README.md

 pokemon.js : JSON with the National ID and the name of each Pokemon. img        : image of each Pokemon. css-img    : images use by the CSS

+Main code forked from pokeCounter and edited slightly